 “It truly was a ministry.”

-Paradise Gardens is a reflection of Finster’s ministry and life.
+Paradise Garden is a reflection of Finster’s ministry and life.
 Bible verses and inspirational messages are painted everywhere.
 A message on the back of an old camper reads, “Time waits for no one.
 Take time to be holy.
 I never seen a person I didn’t love.”

 Some things will catch you by surprise, like a coffin in the outdoor meditation chapel.
-But mostly, Paradise Gardens makes you appreciate the sometimes cluttered but always authentic visions Finster had.
+But mostly, Paradise Garden makes you appreciate the sometimes cluttered but always authentic visions Finster had.
 The cliche “the pictures don’t do it justice” really applies here.